What is bankroll and why control it?

 - Pleasures without fear of losing everything

-Basic Principles of Bankroll Management
+Bankroll Management Framework

-1. Define your gaming budget
+1. Determine your gaming budget

 Your bankroll should be: